Main content

 Goal #3: Social support systems

-3. Support Community Events and Programs addressing Mental Health in the community by promoting and having City leaders and staff participate.
+2. Support and promote Community Events and Programs addressing Mental Health in the community, such as Sober Week and GRIT training.

 El Paso County Public Health logo